jfallon9/thanksgiving-menu-2018/SCHEDULE.md

 ## Day of 5PM Target Dinner Time

-* Turken in at 2PM
+* Turkey in at 2PM
 * Sweet potatoe and stuffing in at 3 PM
 * Mac and cheese in at 3:30 PM
 * Sprouts in at 4 PM